About Us

 Location

-Situated in the far north-east of the of the Limpopo Province, South Africa, the 6,000hectare Herd Reserve is located on the Limpopo River, which forms South Africa’s border with Zimbabwe, at the confluence with the Nzhelele, a tributary of the Limpopo, and is bounded by the the 40,000 hectare Maremani Reserve,
+Situated in the northern Vhembe District of the Limpopo Province, South Africa, Herd Reserve is located on the Limpopo River, which forms South Africa’s border with Zimbabwe, in the Malaladrift area at the confluence with the Nzhelele River, an important tributary of the Limpopo, and is bounded by the 40,000 hectare Maremani Reserve.

-The entrance to the reserve is accessible by 4WD off the gravel D1942 Malaladrift Road, some 30km east of the town of Musina towards the Pafuri Gate of the Kruger National Park.
+The entrance to the reserve is on the D1942 Malaladrift Road, some 30km east of the town of Musina and Beit Bridge border post towards the Pafuri Gate of the Kruger National Park.

 Ownership & Management